-Concerns about suspected abuse:
+2.6 Concerns about suspected abuse

-- Any suspicion that a vulnerable adult has been abused by a member of staff should be reported to DSL, who will take such steps as considered necessary to ensure the safety of the child in question and any other vulnerable adult who may be at risk. - The DSL will refer the allegation to the social services department who may involve the police, or go directly to the police if out-of-hours. - The parents or carers of vulnerable adult will be contacted as soon as possible following advice from the social services department. - If the DSL is the subject of the suspicion/allegation, the report must be made to the Chief Executive or the Board of Trustees designated DSL who will refer the allegation to Social Services.
+- Any suspicion that a child has been abused by a member of staff should be reported to DSL, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk. - The DSL will refer the allegation to the social services department who may involve the police, or go directly to the police if out-of-hours. - The parents or carers of the child will be contacted as soon as possible following advice from the social services department. - If the DSL is the subject of the suspicion/allegation, the report must be made to the Chief Executive or the Board of Trustees designated DSL who will refer the allegation to Social Services.

-2.4.3 Confidentiality
+2.7 Confidentiality